yunusdmrl/discord-cursor-capture/README.md

 # Discord Cursor Capture
-Adds a visible overlay cursor so Discord on Linux/X11 can capture it during screen sharing.
+Adds a visible overlay cursor, so that the Discord App on Linux (Only works with X11) can capture it during screen sharing.
+Therefore, the cursor can be seen by the other party watching the screen share.

 ## Start
 ### Install Build Dependencies